Overview

 My teaching concentrates on the United States.
 I teach the first year core module entitled America from Settlement to Empire (HIS4002) which examines American history from the arrival of Columbus to the end of the Spanish-American War.
 This module introduces students to the key themes in the first two hundred years of European settlement in what would become the United States and demonstrates how the country has been shaped by settlement, revolution, slavery, civil war, westward expansion and imperialism.

-The second module, The Civil Rights Movement, deals with the more familiar territory beginning with the Brown decision of 1954 and concluding in the aftermath of the assassination of Dr Martin Luther King in 1968.
+In the third year I offer a module entitled The Civil Rights Movement, 1954-1970.
+This starts with the Brown decision of 1954 and concluding in the aftermath of the assassination of Dr Martin Luther King in 1968.
 In this module we examine the roles of ordinary people, leaders such as King and Malcolm X, important lesser known figures, notably women such as Ella Baker and Fannie Lou Hamer, presidents Eisenhower, Kennedy and Johnson, and those who opposed civil rights such as governors Faubus, Barnett and Wallace.

 Expertise related to UN Sustainable Development Goals